 History of Victory Christian Academy

-VCA came out of the former Victory Christian School (VCS) which started in 1975 when several families meeting at the South Side Bible Chapel became distressed with the trends in their local public schools.
-They decided to start meeting together in the basement of the church to educate their own children.
-The school was supported by a free-will offering financial system and was staffed by available parents.
-The student enrollment soon expanded to the point that the Bible Chapel had to find a new building to house the ministry.
-The church purchased Victory’s present facilities, a former public elementary school, in 1982 to house the growing school.
+VCA came out of the former Victory Christian School (VCS) which started in 1975 when several families from South Side Bible Chapel became dissatisfied with the trends they were seeing in the local public schools.
+They started educating their children in the basement of the small church located in South St. Louis, and Victory was begun.
+The school was supported by a free-will offering financial system and was staffed by willing parents.
+The student enrollment quickly expanded to the point that the facility was no longer adequate, and South Side Bible Chapel had to find a new building to accommodate the growing ministry.
+In 1982, the church purchased a former public elementary school from the Lindbergh School District, Dressel Elementary School.

-The school continued to grow and soon saw the addition of a high school.
-Even though the school grew to a high enrollment of around 240 in the early 1990’s, it continuously struggled with the central issues of proper funding and teacher turnover.
+The school continued to grow and saw the addition of a high school in 1985.
+Even though the school grew to a top enrollment of around 240 in the early 1990’s, it continuously faced challenges with of adequate funding and teacher turnover.

-At the end of the 2008-2009 school year, the Bible Chapel ceased to be the main sponsor of VCS.
+At the close of the 2008-2009 school year, the Bible Chapel ceased to be the main sponsor of VCS.
 As a result, Victory Christian Academy was incorporated as a parent owned and managed K-8 school.
-Enthusiasm for growing and improving the new school is very high.
-Teacher turnover is very low, with the average teacher having almost eight years of experience at Victory.
-Student enrollment is growing and the school has made numerous improvements to the facility and program resources, with many more to come.
-VCA is truly a dedicated family of believers striving for Christian academic excellence.

-In January, 2010, VCA announced it was moving to a leased facility in South St. Louis County/Lemay area at 618 West Ripa Avenue.
-This facility was formerly a school affiliated with the St. Martin of Tours Catholic Church next door.
+In January, 2010, VCA announced it was relocating to the vacant St. Martin of Tours facility in South St. Louis County/Lemay area at 618 West Ripa Avenue.
 Victory held school in this facility from August 2010 through May 2017.

 Again, the Lord provided for VCA by providing a larger, newer facility.
-Starting in the 2017-18 school year, VCA moved operation to 1930 Meyer Drury Drive in Arnold MO, to a building shared by Encounter Church and Wee Kids Academy.
+Starting in the 2017-18 school year, VCA relocated again to 1930 Meyer Drury Drive in Arnold MO, to a building owned by Encounter Church and shared with Wee Kids Academy.

-The Lord has richly blessed our ministry as we have dedicated ourselves to excellence in education to glorify Him.
-The school’s history continues to unfold, and your part of this history is now being written.
+The Lord has continued to richly blessed Victory’s efforts to provide excellence in education for His glorify for more than 45 years.
+As the school’s history continues to unfold, make sure you are part of this history.
 May you dedicate yourself to the task with all of your God-given abilities and talents – for the benefit of our students and the glory of God.